 § 7.59 Retiring as a Basis for Modifying Child Support

 Typically, it is very difficult to modify child support based upon the obligors voluntary retirement.
 Courts will assess the reasons for such voluntary decision to determine if it provides for a sufficient basis to allow a modification.
-A good basis may include retiring form the military, after active duty, which resulted in a mental breakdown.
+A good basis may include retiring from the military, after active duty, which resulted in a mental breakdown.
 Denomme v.
 Denomme, 2014 Conn.
 Super.
 LEXIS 547 (Mar.
 12, 2014).

 § 7.60 Modifying Child Support Retroactively